adjust/dev-docs/docs/windows/configuration/deep-linking.md

 ## Reattribution via deep links

 If you plan to run retargeting or re-engagement campaigns with deep links, you need to add a call to the `Adjust.AppWillOpenUrl` method when you receive deep link information.
-This prompts the SDK to check for new attribution inside the deep link.
+This prompts the SDK to check for a new attribution source inside the deep link.
 If the SDK finds new attribution information, it sends this information to Adjust's servers.

 If the user needs to be reattributed due to clicking on an Adjust deep link, this triggers the [attribution callback](/windows/recording/attribution.md).